9 of the world's best private ski resorts

-(CNN) — Imagine a skiing experience with no lift lines where you can plunder pristine powder all day long.
+(CNN) — Imagine a ski destination with no lift lines where you can plunder pristine powder all day long.

 You could splash out on remote heli-ski adventure, but that's not for everyone.

-Alternatively, you could become a member at an exclusive private ski resort, much like joining a golf club.
+So the smart alternative is to become a member at an exclusive private ski resort, much like joining a golf club.

 For a fee (not generally small), you can avoid the usual frenzy and bag fresh tracks with barely a soul around.